rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The second option is then to build upon some existing peer to peer networking library, while implementing the blockchain protocol ourselves.
-This option has some benefits as the usage of a block-lattice is not yet very common, and thus is not implemented as a stand alone package anywhere.
+This option has some benefits as the usage of a block-DAG is not yet very common, and thus is not implemented as a stand alone package anywhere.
 For the P2P library we have several options.
 We considered LibTorrent [@libtorrent], Libp2p [@libp2p] and IPv8[@PyIPv8].
 LibTorrent has a number of interesting peer to peer features